-A Guide to Setting Up OpenSSH Server on Windows 11
+How to Enable OpenSSH Server in Windows 11

-Windows 11 has a built-in OpenSSH Server that system administrators can install and enable with a few clicks.
-Windows 11 has a built-in SSH Client installed and is ready to connect to any SSH server.
+Windows 11 includes a built-in OpenSSH Server that system administrators can easily install and enable.
+Additionally, Windows 11 comes with a pre-installed SSH Client ready to connect to any SSH server.

 The Windows version works the same for those who have worked with OpenSSH Servers in other environments.